 ACTIONS Alert Level Actions to be taken GREEN (preparedness) Ensure key Health & Safety and facilities staff are signed up to receive Weather-Health alerts (contact edward.stagg@walthamforest.gov.uk if you are not sure how to do this) Check plans for keeping office temperatures reasonable during severe hot weather are up-to-date, in place and managers are aware of them.
 Check plans for supporting staff to stay cool and well during heatwaves (including arrangements/advice for home working) are in place Work with the communications team to develop communications to disseminate to all managers/staff which includes info. about how to maintain a reasonable office temperature and how staff can keep cool at home.
-Info is available in thermal comfort guidance, on Forest Hub on the Councils website and in 'Beat the Heat' guidance Ensure that HR are aware of and approve these plans and communications Ensure that ways for staff and managers to raise any issues they are facing in maintaining reasonable room temperatures are in place and are known by staff.
-Consider promoting these channels in any communications developed Ensure libraries listed as cool spaces (Walthamstow, Leytonstone & Leyton) are aware of forecasted hot weather and there are plans in place to inform staff and residents of forecasted hot weather Ensure libraries listed as cool spaces (Walthamstow, Leytonstone & Leyton) have plans in place to keep public spaces cool Ensure key Health & Safety and facilities staff are aware of the hot weather alert VELLOW!
-Implement plans to keep office temperatures reasonable The sum of the communications to an above approximation and advise advise and advise advise and advise advise and advise and advise advise advise and advise advise and advise YELLOW (response) Ensure that the communications team share communications and advice with staff around maintaining a cool environment at home (response) Ensure the communications team share communications about how to maintain a reasonable office temperature and how staff can keep cool at home with all relevant teams/managers
+Info is available in thermal comfort guidance, on the Councils website and in 'Beat the Heat' guidance Ensure that HR are aware of and approve these plans and communications Ensure that ways for staff and managers to raise any issues they are facing in maintaining reasonable room temperatures are in place and are known by staff.
+Consider promoting these channels in any communications developed Ensure libraries listed as cool spaces (Walthamstow, Leytonstone & Leyton) are aware of forecasted hot weather and there are plans in place to inform staff and residents of forecasted hot weather Ensure libraries listed as cool spaces (Walthamstow, Leytonstone & Leyton) have plans in place to keep public spaces cool YELLOW (response) Ensure key Health & Safety and facilities staff are aware of the hot weather alert Implement plans to keep office temperatures reasonable Ensure that the communications team share communications and advice with staff around maintaining a cool environment at home